psu-epl/psu-epl.github.com/Sop.md

     The Placement dialog will come up but you've already done that too.
 Hit 'Continue'.
     You'll be prompted to save.
 Go ahead, why not.
     The machine should happily do its thing.

+* If you are plating through holes, the LPKF will drill holes first.
+Once all holes are drilled the material will be removed and run through the plating tank using [The Plating Tank SOP](https://github.com/psu-epl/psu-epl.github.com/wiki/LPKF-MiniContac-RS-Plating-Tank).
+When the plating process is finished re-mount the material with the bottom up and as close to the same position and orientation as when it was removed.

 * Check Isolation